shdwmtr/steambrew/docs/ui/users/installing.md

 ## Post Installation

-If you are on Arch based linux distributions, you can run `millennium patch`, otherwise you can download the [Millennium start script](https://github.com/shdwmtr/millennium/blob/main/scripts/posix/start.sh) and change the `/usr/lib/steam/steam` to your steam path (`whereis steam`)

-You can then run this start script to launch Steam with Millennium.
+Run `millennium patch`, this will patch your Steam start script to bootstrap Millennium.

 </details>